saltstack/kitchen-salt/docs/provisioner_options.md

 default: `base`

-Environment to use in the environment to use in minion config file for the file and pillar roots.
+Environment to use in minion config file for the file and pillar roots.

 ### state_top_from_file ###